JINXER000/GIE-mapping/README.md

 Remember to set *use_sim_time* parameter in each launch file as **false** in the real world.

 ### Speed up tricks
-- Turn off Rviz during the run, since it will occupy large amount of GPU resource.
+- Turn off Rviz during the run since it will occupy a large amount of GPU resources.
 - Disable both *display_glb_edt* and *display_glb_ogm* parameter.
 Hence the GPU hash table won't be streamed to CPU at every iteration.

 ### Integrate with motion planners
-Our system publish the EDT surround as CostMap.msg in topic "cost_map".
-Each voxel contains the visibility information and the distance value.
+Our system publishes the EDT surround as CostMap.msg in the topic "cost_map".
+Each voxel contains visibility information and the distance value.

-To access the global EDT, a GPU-based motion planner  is recommended to be implemented together with GIE-mapping.
+To access the global EDT directly, you are recommended to implement a  GPU-based motion planner together with GIE-mapping.
 Each voxel  can be retrieved by using function  *get_VB_key()* and *get_voxID_in_VB()*.

-## Additional features
+# Additional features
 ### Frontiers for exploration
 The system extracts low-level frontiers for exploration.
-The data type of **VOXTYPE_FNT** denotes the voxel belongs to the low-level frontier.
+The data type of **VOXTYPE_FNT** denotes the voxel that belongs to the low-level frontier.
+You may need to do some post-process to filter out the noise.

 ### Signed distance
 Developing